 - Flowers on Madeira in May

-- Summary – What to keep in mind
+- Final thoughts – What to keep in mind

 Madeira Flower Festival – Programme & events

-The Flower Festival takes place in Madeira every spring – at the turn of April and May.
+The Madeira Flower Festival “Festa da Flor” takes place every spring – at the turn of April and May.
 The exact dates of the main events are announced on the official Visit Madeira website a few months earlier, so it is worth booking hotels and tickets well in advance.
 The entire festival lasts over 3 weeks.

 Flower Festival – Festa da Flor 2019 – our photos and videos

-We arrived in Madeira a few days before the official opening.
-We were able to witness locals diligently preparing the city for the festival, especially decorating huts and building up installations on Avenida Arriaga.
+If you visit the island before the start, you will be able to witness locals diligently preparing the city for the festival, especially decorating huts and building up installations on Avenida Arriaga.

 Flower Exhibition – Pavilhão da Flor

-My favourite part were the 3D historical flower arrangements- although in these pictures they look like ordinary paintings, they were three-dimensional installations.
+A popular element is also an indoor flower-theme exhibition called Pavilhão da Flor.
+My favourite part were the 3D historical flower arrangements- although they look like ordinary paintings, they were three-dimensional installations.